Samsung Galaxy Note9: Design, specs, features, and pricing

 If you’re a sucker for bonuses, you can get a pair of AGK I50 Bluetooth headphones (a $300 value) or a Fortnite Galaxy skin with 15,000 V-bucks free with your preorder between August 10 and 23 — or bundle both for an extra $99 on top of the Galaxy Note9’s base price.

 Update at 8:35 a.m.
-PT: An earlier version of this article listed the Galaxy Note 9’s price as $929.
+PT: An earlier version of this article listed the Galaxy Note9’s price as $950.
 The actual price is $1,000.
 We regret the error.